Page updated: 12 May 2021

 Scleroderma is associated with several types of sleep disruptions, including restless leg syndrome, research has shown that insomnia and other sleep disorders are significantly under- diagnosed among patients with chronic diseases.

 We spoke to Martin Latham, a clinical nurse specialist at Leeds Hospital Sleep Service.
-He recommends a few hints and tips to ensure your sleep hygiene routine can be given the best chance of having an effect on your night-time slumber.
+He recommends a few hints and tips to ensure your sleep hygiene routine can be given the best chance of influencing your night-time slumber.

 This is when people frequently stop breathing during sleep.
-The episodes can last for several seconds or longer.
+The episodes can last for several seconds (per hour of sleep) or longer.
 It results in unrefreshing sleep which can cause daytime sleepiness and fatigue.
-It is associated with many diseases, including high blood pressure, obesity, and heart problems.
-It is diagnosed with sleep laboratory studies, and typically treated with a CPAP machine, however other methods may include surgery, oxygen, medications, and throat exercises.
+It is associated with many diseases, including high blood pressure, obesity, (being obese is a contributary factor in OSA) and heart problems.
+It is diagnosed with sleep laboratory studies, and typically treated with a CPAP machine, (CPAP is the only gold standard treatment for OSA, oxygen and surgery not recommended as standard treatment options) however other methods may include surgery, oxygen, medications, (for hypertension?) and throat exercises.

-Lynne Lister from Leeds shared with us her experience of sleep apnea and how she now gets a good night's sleep by using a machine.
+Lynne Lister from Leeds shared with us her experience of sleep apnoea and how she now gets a good night's sleep by using a machine.

 “I always had very disturbed sleep and snoring was also a big problem (for my husband!), along with falling asleep during the day at the drop of a hat.
 I always thought that was down to having scleroderma, but apparently not".